 Music24 aims to offer those who are most socially isolated and vulnerable in our society the opportunity to engage in their local community in a creative and non-judgmental environment.
-They feel accepted and a part of a thriving creative community that lends support to working out shared solutions to reduce their sense of loneliness and isolation.
+We build communities that are supportive, where people feel accepted and heard.
+We use the many benefits of music to help us to do this, thereby improving physical and emotional wellbeing, quality of life and reducing loneliness and isolation.

 Co-founders, Graeme Davis and Teela Hughes, established Music24 in April 2014.
 Initially Music24 offered new and innovative pilot projects that focused on adults with learning disabilities and young onset dementia.
 This was seed-funded by Luton Borough Council (LBC).
 The initial work has led to Music24 developing a ‘community music therapy’ formula that is so popular in their sessions today and something they continue to nurture as time moves on and as they adapt it to working with new groups.